-This program has been designed to train students to work with surgical teams as a Surgical Technologist.
+The Surgical Technology Program has been designed to train students to work with surgical teams as a Surgical Technologist.
 Surgical Technologists serve as a vital role with the process and procedures of patients undergoing surgery from pre- to post operation.
-This program covers all foundational competencies required to successfully understand the needs of surgical technologist in the surgical room and required for CST exam.
+This program covers all foundational competencies required to successfully understand the needs of surgical technologist in the surgical room and required for certification exams.
 The curriculum covers materials that will train students: from surgical room sterilization and preparation, initial patient intake, perioperative procedures and post operation assistance.
-Upon successful completion graduates will be eligible to test for the CST exam administered by the National Board of Surgical Technology and Surgical Assisting.
+Upon successful completion graduates will be obtain competencies trequired for certification examinations.

-- A high school diploma or its equivalency is required for admission into the program; Successful interview with an admissions representative is required prior to admissions - Background check
+- A high school diploma or its equivalency is required for admission into the program; - Successful interview with an admissions representative is required prior to admissions. - As some sites require a background check, a background check will be administered before externship.